 "I am sorry?"
 Gwen almost lost her concentration.
 "M-Magus?"

 "Ha!
 Did that surprise you?"
-Wen chuckled, her hands meeting by the palm.
+Wen chuckled, her hands touching the palm to make a happy clap.
 "By Frontier standards, you are indeed already a Magus!
-We're a little more discerning here in Fudan though.
-I doubt you would pass muster in theory-craft."
+We're a little more discerning here in Fudan, though.
+I doubt you would pass muster in theory craft."

 "So you're saying..."